ryan95f/yamlator/docs/schema_components.md

 ## Rule Types

-For each rule, a type can be specified to ensure that data meet the expect type.
+For each rule, a type can be specified to ensure that data aligns the expect type.

 ### Basic Types